Sha-x2-nk/real_time_face_detection/README.md

 | ------------- | ------------------- | -------------------- |
 |   >120 FPS    |       >110 FPS      |       >990 FPS       |

 All these results have been benched without GPU.
 Libraries like Intel MKL and Intel OpenVINO are strongly recommended.
-You can install them via the opencv guide I provided above. the live.cpp code can be modified to run inference over photos and videos as well if the user has an idea of what is going on in the code. there is a keyword when cv::dnn::Net is initialised - Net.setpreferableBackend.
+You can install them via the opencv guide I provided above.<br />
+The live.cpp code can be modified to run inference over photos and videos as well if the user has an idea of what is going on in the code. <br />
+There is a keyword when cv::dnn::Net is initialised - Net.setpreferableBackend.
 We have set it to INFERENCE_ENGINE_BACKEND to use Intel OpenVINO.
-Should be set to CUDA if available.
+Should be set to CUDA if available.<br />
-Somehow opencv has this bug where it cannot use onnx models with variable batch size, so we have 2 files, one which accepts batch_size=1 inputs and one which uses batch_size = 2 inputs.
+Somehow opencv has this bug where it cannot use onnx models with variable batch size, so we have 2 files, one which accepts batch_size=1 inputs and one which uses batch_size = 2 inputs.<br />
 The embedding generator is taken from facenet_pytorch repo by timesler.
 You can customise your own onnx model while OpenCV guys fix this bug and hardcode the batch_size.

 ## CITATIONS: